 Financial instruments that potentially subject the Foundation to concentrations of credit risk consist principally of temporary cash investments and receivables arising from promises to give.
 The Foundation places its temporary cash investments with brokerage houses and various financial institutions and limits the amount of exposure to any one institution.
 Concentrations of credit risk with respect to receivables arising from pledges receivable are limited due to the large number of contributors comprising the Foundation's contributor base and their dispersion across geographic areas.
-However, at June 30, 2009 and 2008, unconditional pledges receivable include two donors' balances which approximated 62% of the total pledges receivable for both years.
+However, at June 30, 2010 and 2009, unconditional pledges receivable include four donors' balances which approximated 65%, and two donors' balances which approximated 62% of the total pledges receivable for each of the respective years.